itshuey/DoLa/README.md

 ```

 #### `ifeval_eval.py` Docs
 Script to evaluate the language model's performance on a given dataset.
 Uses the Hugging Face Transformers library to load and interact with pre-trained models.
 It handles different configurations and modes of operation, including parallel processing and early exit strategies for efficient inference.

 It is structured as follows:

-1. Imports and Setup: The script imports necessary libraries and sets up regular expressions and constants.
+1. **Imports and Setup**: The script imports necessary libraries and sets up regular expressions and constants.
 It suppresses logging messages from the Transformers library to reduce clutter.

-2. Functions:
+2. **Functions**:

    - load_jsonl(file_path): Loads a JSONL file and returns a list of prompts extracted from it.

    - create_demo_text(): Creates a demonstration text with questions and answers to be prepended to the input prompts.

    - build_prompt(input_text): Builds the final prompt by appending the input text to the demonstration text.

-3. Argument Parsing: The script uses argparse to parse command-line arguments, allowing users to specify the model name, device, data path, and other configurations.
+3. **Argument Parsing**: The script uses argparse to parse command-line arguments, allowing users to specify the model name, device, data path, and other configurations.

-4. Data Preparation: It loads the dataset from a specified path and optionally limits the number of prompts for debugging or splits the dataset for parallel processing.
+4. **Data Preparation**: It loads the dataset from a specified path and optionally limits the number of prompts for debugging or splits the dataset for parallel processing.

-5. Model Initialization: Depending on the model name, it initializes either DoLa or DoLaT5 class, which are presumably custom classes for handling language model inference.
+5. **Model Initialization**: Depending on the model name, it initializes either DoLa or DoLaT5 class, which are presumably custom classes for handling language model inference.
 The script sets stop words to signal the end of a generation.

-6. Early Exit Layers Configuration: It configures early exit layers for the model, which is a technique to improve inference efficiency by exiting the model's forward pass early under certain conditions.
+6. **Early Exit Layers Configuration**: It configures early exit layers for the model, which is a technique to improve inference efficiency by exiting the model's forward pass early under certain conditions.
 The script supports three modes:

    - baseline: Standard decoding without early exit.

    - early_exit_contrastive: Uses a specific mature and premature layer for early exit.

    - dola: Dynamically chooses from a set of candidate premature layers based on certain criteria.

-7. Inference Loop: For each prompt in the dataset, the script:
+7. **Inference Loop**: For each prompt in the dataset, the script:

    - Builds the full prompt using build_prompt.

    - Generates a completion using the model with specified generation parameters.

    - Cleans up the generated text by removing stop words.

    - Optionally, tracks the usage of premature layers in dola mode.

    - Results Handling: The script collects the prompts and their corresponding model completions in a list of dictionaries.

-9. Output: Finally, it saves the results to a JSONL file in the specified output path.
+8. **Output**: Finally, it saves the results to a JSONL file in the specified output path.
 If parallel processing is enabled, it appends the shard ID to the output filename.

 ### Memo Trap
 The input prompts can be found in data/memotrap-input-data.jsonl.
 Further instructions for analyzing model output can be found in evaluation/MemoTrap